 We watch as the cremation ritual unfolds and what may be thought of as morbid becomes an event of beauty, love and faith.

 As night falls we head back to watch the Ganga Aarti.
-The Ganga Aarti is nightly ritual of fire, chanting, music and light as priests pay homage to Mother Ganga, the Goddess of the holy River Ganges.
+The Ganga Aarti is a nightly ritual of fire, chanting, music and light as priests pay homage to Mother Ganga, the Goddess of the holy River Ganges.

 Anjuna Beach, Goa, India